The Mirror Clemens-Schmid Sequence: K3 surfaces

 \subsubsection{Type II degenerations and genus $1$ fibrations}

 Suppose that $X$ is a generic $L$-polarized K3 surface, for some lattice $L$, that admits a Type II degeneration with $(r+1)$ components.
 Such a degeneration corresponds to a $1$-dimensional cusp in the Baily-Borel compactification of the moduli space of $L$-polarized K3 surfaces.
-If this $1$-dimensional cusp contains a $0$-dimensional cusp $p$, we may apply the mirror construction of \cite{mslpk3s} at $p$ to construct a mirror K3 surface $Y$.
-By \cite[Remark 4.2]{mstdfcym}, this mirror $Y$ admits a fibration $\pi\colon Y \to \bP^1$ with general fibre a genus $1$ curve.
+Let $p$ be a $0$-dimensional cusp contained in this $1$-dimensional cusp; then we may apply the mirror construction of \cite{mslpk3s} at $p$ to construct a mirror K3 surface $Y$.
+Assuming $Y$ is generic, by \cite[Remark 4.2]{mstdfcym} $Y$ admits a fibration $\pi\colon Y \to \bP^1$ with general fibre a genus $1$ curve.
 Embed $\bP^1 \hookrightarrow \bP^r$ by the degree $r$ Veronese embedding and let $Z$ be the pullback of a generic hyperplane in $\bP^r$, so that $Z$ is a union of $r$ disjoint fibres of $\pi$.
-Using the computations from Subsections \ref{sec:Bcurve} and \ref{sec:typeii}, it is easy to verify that Conjecture \ref{con:mirrorfiltrations} holds in this setting.
+Comparing the computations from Subsections \ref{sec:Bcurve} and \ref{sec:typeii}, it is then straightforward to verify that Theorem \ref{thm:K3evidence}(1) holds.